 Bratislava, Slovakia – In exactly one month, Slovaks will head to the polls to elect the successor of President Andrej Kiska, who announced last year he would not seek reelection.
-But as the deadline draws near, the outcome remains uncertain.
+But as the elections deadline draws near, the outcome remains uncertain and a former outsider, Zuzana Caputova, appears to be gaining momentum.

 According to the second poll conducted during the first half of February by the Focus agency, European Commission vice-president and nominee from the ruling Smer party Maroš Šefčovič is still leading with more than 20% of voting intentions.
 A previous AKO poll already put him in the lead, at around 18% of voting preferences.